 Who We Help

-AFA's Wounded Airman Program supports the 8,200 Airmen enrolled in the Air Force Wounded Warrior program and their families.
+AFA's Wounded Airman Program (WAP) supports the 11,000 Airmen enrolled in the Air Force Wounded Warrior program (AFW2) and their families.
 Approximately 103 new Airmen are enrolled each month.

 The Air Force defines a wounded warrior as "any Airman who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty."
 Eligibility is based on: